collective/collective.collectionfilter/README.rst

 The filter types can be extended (see: ``collective.collectionfilter.vocabularies``).

-There are three portlets/tiles available for filtering:
+There are four portlets/tiles available for filtering:

 ``Collection Filter``
     a list with values (select, radio, checkbox, link) you can filter on